clearfunction/claude-skills/docs/contributing.md

-# Contributing to Clear Function Claude Skills
+# Contributing to CF DevTools

 Thank you for your interest in contributing!
 This guide will help you create and submit new skills.